 Looking to launch an entrepreneurial venture or grow a small business?
 The Small Business Center (SBC) at A-B Tech Enka is part of the statewide Small Business Center Network (SBCN), a community college-funded initiative with a vision to foster and support entrepreneurship, small business, and economic development in local communities with an emphasis on assisting start-ups, early stage, and at-risk enterprises.
 In other words, we aim to increase the number of viable businesses across the state by providing high quality, accessible assistance to small business owners, which in turn, leads to job creation and retention.
 So whether you are exploring entrepreneurship or you are an experienced business owner, the Small Business Center at A-B Tech Enka is a valuable

 Starting or growing your business?
 Need to add to your list of skills to ensure success in your new venture?
 The Small Business Center provides a variety of training including free business seminars, interactive workshops, and classes.
 Training is available on a variety of valuable business topics such as basic bookkeeping, software training (like QuickBooks), web design, marketing analysis, utilizing Google pay-per-click tools, WordPress, business management training, international product export services, craft business development, and more.
 Most of our business workshops and seminars are free, with some advanced topics available for a nominal fee.

 Professional Business Counseling

 Need answers for your business?
 We provide free, one-on-one confidential counseling for your small business and startup venture.
-Whether you need help on business law, planning, business coaching, business development and growth, problem solving, or cash flow management, we can provide you with the expert assistance you need.
-As a service to the Buncombe and Madison county areas, the Asheville, NC Small Business Center at the A-B Tech Enka site also provides access to free professional services involving individualized counseling and advice with area professionals in multiple areas such as:
+Whether you need help on business law, planning, business coaching, business development and growth, problem-solving, or cash flow management, we can provide you with the expert assistance you need.
+As a service to the Buncombe and Madison County areas, the Asheville, NC Small Business Center at A-B Tech Enka also provides access to free professional services involving individualized counseling and advice with area professionals in multiple areas such as: